Malawi Country Commercial Guide

 • Fish whether frozen, dried, or live and eggs and spawn thereof

-• Fruit and Vegetables (Fresh & Preserved) lettuce, cabbage, cauliflower, rape, turnips, fresh beans, fresh peas, green pepper, fresh chilies, garlic, onions, carrots, beetroot, radishes, tomatoes, egg plants, Irish/sweet potatoes, bananas, mangoes, and pineapples
+• Fruit and Vegetables (Fresh & Preserved), including lettuce, cabbage, cauliflower, rape, turnips, fresh beans, fresh peas, green pepper, fresh chilies, garlic, onions, carrots, beetroot, radishes, tomatoes, eggplants, Irish/sweet potatoes, bananas, mangoes, pineapples

-• Grain of any variety such as rice, barley, beans, and groundnuts in all forms including meals, flours, and residues
+• Grain of any variety such as barley, beans, soya beans, pigeon peas, and groundnuts in all forms including meals, flours, and residues

-• Maize: Dried maize on or off the cob; Crushed maize; Samp; Maize grits; Maize cones; Hominy chop; Maize offals; Processed maize meal with or without additives
+• Maize: Dried maize on or off the cob; Crushed maize; Samp; Maize grits; Maize cones; Hominy chop; Maize offal; Processed maize meal with or without additives

 • Refined and Crude Cooking Oil